I have written before (extensively) about how getting toddlers to eat vegetables is an exercise in futility.

-My tried-and-tested way to ensure that they do actually eat some kind of vegetables and don't end up with scurvy is spaghetti Bolognese.
-They love the stuff.
-However it isn't a particularly quick and easy meal and so it tends to be something I batch cook at the weekends.
-I'm all for simplifying things so I said I'd give the Dolmio #ThankGoodnessChallenge a shot.
+My tried-and-tested way to ensure that they do actually eat some kind of vegetables and don’t end up with scurvy is the classic spaghetti Bolognese.

 Round one: Dolmio Spaghetti Bolognese